Upbeat employment report underscores U.S. economic strength

 The December jobs gain pushed total U.S. employment above 150 million jobs for the first time.
 The Labor Department has not been affected by the partial shutdown of the U.S. government and will continue to publish economic data complied by its statistics agency, the Bureau of Labor Statistics.

-The robust labour market, especially strengthening wage growth, suggests the economy will continue to expand this year despite the ebb in consumer confidence, continued weakness in the housing market and cooling manufacturing activity.
+The robust labor market, especially strengthening wage growth, suggests the economy will continue to expand this year despite the ebb in consumer confidence, continued weakness in the housing market and cooling manufacturing activity.

 "Strong job gains coupled with rising wages should act as a tailwind for consumption," said Michelle Meyer, chief economist at Bank of America Merrill Lynch in New York.